XnonXte/XnonBot/README.md

 # XnonBot

 A general purpose discord bot developed by XnonXte, written in Python with py-cord.
-If you want to contribute in one way or another, you're more than welcome to join the [discord server](https://discord.gg/hHYfnqa6zS)
+If you want to contribute in one way or another, you're more than welcome to join the [testing server](https://discord.gg/hHYfnqa6zS) on discord.

 ## Self-hosting